Using vector layers

 7. Create a Vector Fill Brush

-As we already saw, we can't use the fill tool and the brushes inside the vector layers are often not efficient to give it color, but it's not a problem because we can create our own fill brush.
-It should be noted that this brush is only useful for giving simple colors, rough lights and shadows, ideal for flat illustrations or similar, if you want more realistic finishes it is essential to use raster layers for color.
+As we already saw, we cannot use the fill tool and the brushes within the vector layers are often not efficient to give color, but that is not a problem because we can create our own fill brush.
+It should be noted that this brush is only useful for giving simple colors, rough lights and shadows, ideal for flat illustrations or similar.
+If you want more realistic finishes, it is essential to use raster layers for color.

 Let's see the steps: